SpeedyWeather/TravellingSailorProblem.jl/docs/src/evaluation.md

 even get near you, you would also be pretty disappointed no?
 This incetivises you to get as close as possible to a child and you get less penalised if you barely miss it compared to not even trying to fly a present near it!
+Note the point mutiplier does not apply for missed children, negative points are the same on every vertical layer.

 ## Evaluate submission script